 Broadband coverage - Public Review

-Building Digital UK (BDUK) and ourselves are carrying out a Public Review to help identify areas in the North East of England, Scottish and North Yorkshire borders that may be suitable for future public funding for gigabit capable broadband.
+Building Digital UK (BDUK) and ourselves carried out a Public Review to help identify areas in the North East of England, Scottish and North Yorkshire borders that may be suitable for future public funding for gigabit capable broadband.